Halisaurus: Classification and species

 Below is a cladogram following an analysis by Takuya Konishi and colleagues (2015) done during the description of Phosphorosaurus ponpetelegans, which showcases the internal relationships within the Halisaurinae, showing Halisaurus as the basalmost genus of the subfamily.
 The analysis excluded the dubious H. onchognathus and the genus Pluridens.

-Two species of Halisaurus are considered valid; H. platyspondylus and H. arambourgi.
+At least three species of Halisaurus are considered valid; H. platyspondylus, H. arambourgi, and H. hebae.
 The species H. onchognathus, known from Campanian or Santonian deposits that were once part of the Western Interior Seaway, is considered dubious due to all the known remains of the species having been destroyed in the Second World War.
 Apart from the named species, fragmentary remains have been referred to the genus from across the world.
 Though the designation of these remains as Halisaurus is debatable in most cases, unnamed species are known from the Campanian of Texas, the Maastrichtian of California and the Santonian of Peru (which significantly expands the known temporal range of the genus).

+In 2023, Shaker et al. named H. hebae, a new species of Halisaurus from the Late Cretaceous Dakhla Formation of Egypt, on the basis of disarticulated cranial elements, teeth, and vertebrae from the neck and back.
+After performing a phylogenetic analyses of Halisaurus and closely related taxa, they suggested that Phosphorosaurus ponpetelegans and Eonatator coellensis were more closely related to the genus Halisaurus than the type species of their respective genera.
+They tentatively assigned these species to Halisaurus, with H. ("Phosphorosaurus") ponpetelegans possibly representing a distinct genus in need of a new name.
+The results of their analyses are displayed in the cladogram below:

 Halisaurus platyspondylus

 Halisaurus platyspondylus is the type species of Halisaurus, having been named by Othniel Charles Marsh in 1869.
-The species name means "flat-spined".
+The specific name means "flat-spined" or "with flat vertebrae".
 Referred specimens include the type specimen YPM 444 (consisting of an angular and a basicranium fragment) from the New Egypt Formation (New Jersey), which is Maastrichtian in age.
 Important subsequent specimens include NJSM 12146 (an incomplete cranium from the Navesink Formation, New Jersey), USNM 442450 (an incomplete skeleton from the Severn Formation of Maryland).
 The species is also known from the Mount Laurel and Merchantville Formations of Delaware, implying that the species ranged across the eastern coast of North America during the Middle to Late Maastrichtian.

 This species is differentiated from other species by the narrow and oblique shape of its quadrate, the broadly rounded and posteriorly rounded external nares and the lack of anterior ridges on its frontal as well as its pterygoid preserving nine teeth.